genomic-medicine-sweden/nallo/docs/usage.md

 - If running without `--skip_repeat_annotation`, download a json variant catalog, (e.g. [variant_catalog_grch38.json](https://github.com/Clinical-Genomics/stranger/raw/main/stranger/resources/variant_catalog_grch38.json)) matching your reference genome to supply with `--variant_catalog`.

 - If running without `--skip_snv_annotation`, download [VEP cache](https://ftp.ensembl.org/pub/release-110/variation/vep/homo_sapiens_vep_110_GRCh38.tar.gz) to supply with `--vep_cache` and prepare a samplesheet with annotation databases ([`echtvar encode`](https://github.com/brentp/echtvar)) to supply with `--snp_db`:

+```
+sample,file
+gnomad,/path/to/gnomad.v3.1.2.echtvar.popmax.v2.zip
+cadd,/path/to/cadd.v1.6.hg38.zip
+```

 - If your samplesheet contains at least one affected sample (phenotype = 2), `--reduced_penetrance` (Used by GENMOD while modeling the variants.
 Contains a list of loci that show [reduced penetrance](https://medlineplus.gov/genetics/understanding/inheritance/penetranceexpressivity/) in people.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/reduced_penetrance.tsv)), `--score_config_snv` (Used by GENMOD for ranking the variants.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/rank_model_snv.ini)) and `--variant_consequences_snv` (File containing list of SO terms listed in the order of severity from most severe to lease severe for annotating genomic and mitochondrial SNVs.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/variant_consequences_v2.txt).
 You can learn more about these terms [here](https://grch37.ensembl.org/info/genome/variation/prediction/predicted_data.html)) is also required.
-    `snp_dbs.csv`

-```
-sample,file
-gnomad,/path/to/gnomad.v3.1.2.echtvar.popmax.v2.zip
-cadd,/path/to/cadd.v1.6.hg38.zip
-```
+- Optionally, if running without `--skip_snv_annotation`, supply a path to a folder containing cadd annotations with `--cadd_resources` and prescored indels with `--cadd_prescored`.
+Equivalent of the data/annotations/ and data/prescored/ folders described [here](https://github.com/kircherlab/CADD-scripts/#manual-installation), and it is used to calculate CADD scores for small indels.

 - If running without `--skip_cnv_calling`, expected CN regions for your reference genome can be downloaded from [HiFiCNV GitHub](https://github.com/PacificBiosciences/HiFiCNV/tree/main/data) to supply with `--hificnv_xy`, `--hificnv_xx` (expected_cn) and `--hificnv_exclude` (excluded_regions).